 con: if NSA has an ML-KEM break then for their own data they'll use something else, no matter what they claim publicly (statement)

-con: since we have ECC+PQ anyway, adding a PQ option makes TLS more complicated (statement)
+con: since we have ECC+PQ anyway, adding a PQ option makes TLS more complicated by forcing more options (statement)

 pro: yes, but a particular implementation can avoid implementing ECC and can thus become simpler